nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## MOnday 30-Jan-2023

+Spent a good deal of time battling Express Middleware and Error Handling again.
+I somehow allow myself to ignore the rules of these concepts, run into errors, and wonder why implementations are failing.
+Important aspects:

+- Be careful to notice functions that will return a Promise.
+Either await it, or handle it by chaining Resolve and Catch.
+- Throw errors *inside of try blocks*.
+This is nothing new, just took me a minute to understand why Nodejs would fall over when I expected it to return a sensible message instead.
+- Middleware *must* do one of these things to succeed: Call next; complete the request-response cycle.
+Otherwise, a request will never get a response and Express will leak memory.

+## Sunday 29-Jan-2023

+Chatted with Ryan to get up to speed with LBJS and we are both pretty busy lately.
+Overviewed the WRRC, current dev state of API Server to-be-deployed, and using Auth0 in a React (SPA).
+Will deploy a sample SPA that works with my Auth0 acct so Ryan can test and dev on his local using the working sample code.

 ## Thursday 26-Jan-2023

 This morning I attended a Microsoft Reactor live stream introducing TypeScript.
 I have some experience with TS as a test engineer but haven't tried developing with it yet.
 I'm not in a big rush to learn it, and this session gave me a pretty good idea about how to get started so I can start exploring when I'm ready.